tohver/Portfolio/tensorflow_Projects/Encoder Decoder Architecture/README.md

 The purpose of this simple neural network is to demonstrate the potential of tensorflow to customize your model, by using Functional API, building your own layers, subclassing etc.
 It's not the intention to beat the competitors like DeepL or Google Translator.
-Wherefore, to make the training quicker, the following restriction have been made:
+Wherefore, to make the training quicker, the following restrictions have been made:
-* The number of pairs has been reduced to 30.000
+* The number of sentence pairs has been reduced to 30.000
 * the networks (encoder and decoder) have a minimum number of hidden layers
 * the model has been trained for 10 epochs.